John E. Stith's FAQs

 Q. How can I know when a new book is out?

-A. Probably the best way is to check back with this site occasionally, or check other sites that carry my work.
-I don't want to run the risk of alienating readers by collecting emails and sending out updates that might be perceived as spam.
+A. One way is to check back with this site occasionally, or check other sites that carry my work.
+The best way is to sign up for my email newsletter.

 For in-print titles, prices and ISBNs for are listed in Stith's bibliography for people wanting to order them from their local bookstore.